viktorchernev/GoldParserEngine/README.md

 # GoldParserEngine
 This is a rewrite of Devin Cook's GOLD Parser engine.

-I have done this because I wanted to understand the engine well, in order to be able to utilize it in some project efficiently, and possibly port it to JavaScript and/or PHP, if it haven't been ported yet.
-But that is another story.
+IlSpy disassembly of version 5.0 have been used, as well as the following repository of user @meziatou - https://github.com/meziantou/GoldParser-Engine/

-I have used an IlSpy disassembly of version 5.0 as I wasn't able to find up to date source code, as well as @meziatou's version of the engine - https://github.com/meziantou/GoldParser-Engine/ , which is very similar.
+ArrayLists have been replaced to more convenient generic List<T>.

-I have cleaned up the code, added documentation and organized everything better into namespaces, and fixed naming of some fields and methods.
+Boxing and unboxing have been removed.
+Codebase have been organised in namespaces and some methods and fields have been renamed for clarity sake.

-Also, I have added grammar readers that can be used to translate .egt files contents to JSON and plain text.
-Those classes are public and can be used separately from the parser in order to view the contents of a compiled grammar files
+Documentation comments have been added to all public classes and members.

-Needs to be tested further...
+Grammar reader classes are added, that can be used to translate .egt files contents to JSON and plain text.
+Those classes are public and can be found in the "GoldParser.Helpers" namespace, and can be used separately from the parser in order to view the contents of compiled grammar files (.egt) - both the file structure and the grammar structure.